Abu Musab al-Barnawi

-Abu Musab al-Barnawi, born Habib Yusuf, is or was a Nigerian Islamic militant who served as the leader of the Islamic State's branch in West Africa (ISWAP) between August 2016 and March 2019, and again around May 2021.
+Abu Musab al-Barnawi, born Habib Yusuf, is a Nigerian Islamic militant who served as the leader of the Islamic State's branch in West Africa (ISWAP) between August 2016 and March 2019, and again around May 2021.
 He also served in various other capacities within ISWAP such as head of its shura.
 Before pledging allegiance to IS, al-Barnawi was the spokesperson for Boko Haram.
-Multiple sources reported that al-Barnawi was killed in 2021, but later research by the Crisis Group and Humangle Media suggested that these claims were inaccurate.
+Multiple sources reported that al-Barnawi was killed in 2021, but later research by the Crisis Group, Humangle Media, and others proved that these claims were inaccurate.

 Early life and Boko Haram membership

-Abu Musab al-Barnawi was the eldest surviving son of the founder of Boko Haram, Mohammed Yusuf.
+Abu Musab al-Barnawi was generally believed to be the eldest surviving son of the founder of Boko Haram, Mohammed Yusuf.
+According to his nom de guerre which includes al-Barnawi ("from Borno"), Abu Musab was born in Nigeria's Borno State.
+Researcher Akali Omeni alternatively suggested that al-Barnawi did not refer to Abu Musab's place of birth, but instead his lineage.
+According to this view, Abu Musab was born in Yobe State just like his father Mohammed Yusuf.
+His exact birth date is unclear; Omeni speculated that Abu Musab was probably born around the 1980s or 1990s.

 In 2009, Mohammed Yusuf launched a failed uprising; he was captured and killed in police custody.
 His militant group subsequently fell under the command of Abubakar Shekau.
-Abu Musab al-Barnawi became Boko Haram's spokesperson.
+Abu Musab al-Barnawi became Boko Haram's spokesperson, and gradually rose in the ranks of the rebel group.
+He became one of the group's chief commanders and a close advisor of Shekau.
 However, Abu Musab was more moderate than Shekau, disagreeing with the latter's use of women and children as suicide bombers.
 The two frequently clashed, and Abu Musab even temporarily defected to Ansaru, a Boko Haram splinter group, in 2013.
 On 27 January 2015, he released a propaganda video for Boko Haram, having rejoined the group.